SANDAG/RSM/assessment.md

 ### Regional Transit Changes

-#### Transit Fare

-TODO: Add some text to explain how this test was performed using the study area parameter
-TODO: Add outcome screenshot

 #### Transit Frequency

 The RSM and ABM generally match on changes in regional metrics when the transit frequency is globally doubled.